chazbrahma/LoanDefault/README.md

 Model Findings:
 After training the Decision Tree Classifier, we identified patterns in the data that indicate a higher likelihood of loan defaults.
 Key indicators for predicting defaults include high loan amounts, lower credit scores, and longer loan terms.

-Accuracy: The model achieved an accuracy of approximately X% (to be filled in from model evaluation).
-Confusion Matrix: The confusion matrix provides detailed insight into the number of true positives and false positives.
+Accuracy: The model achieved an accuracy of approximately % Confusion Matrix: The confusion matrix provides detailed insight into the number of true positives and false positives.
 Classification Report: The precision, recall, and F1-score for both defaulted and non-defaulted loans were analyzed.